KatherineMichel/portfolio/doc/los-angeles-2023.md

 ### Santa Monica Pier at Night

-Perhaps because I have spent most of my life in a landlocked state, when I arrive in a city on the coast, I am dying to get to the ocean.
+Perhaps because I have spent most of my life in a landlocked state, when I arrive in a city on the coast, I can't wait to get to the ocean.

 ### North Italia